erikyao/erikyao.github.io/_posts/2015-06-09-chi-square-test.md

 A chi-square test is also referred to as \\( \chi\^2 \\) test (\\( \chi \\) 这个符号在 latex 里就是 `\chi`).

 The test is applied when you have two [categorical variables](http://stattrek.com/statistics/dictionary.aspx?definition=Categorical%20variable) from a single population.
-It is used to determine whether there is a significant association between the two variables.
+It is used to determine whether these two categorical variables are independent.

 ## Digress: What is a categorical variable?